 Two Numbers in Grammar- Singular and Plural

-In Grammar, number is also called grammatical number.
+In Grammar, the number is also called grammatical number.

-- We call noun singular number when it expresses single person or thing.
+- We call a noun singular number when it expresses a single person or thing.

-- We call noun plural number when it expresses more than one thing or person.
+- We call a noun plural number when it expresses more than one thing or person.

 Examples of Singular Number-

-Here are some nouns, pronouns, adjectives and verbs as the examples of singular form.
+Here are some nouns, pronouns, adjectives and verbs as the examples of the singular form.

 - Noun– boy, cat, girl, woman, notebook